 Holy Basil- an often used herb in tea blends, this adds flavor along with assisting with adrenal fatige and helping to strengthen the respiratory system.
 You can add this dried herb to a tea blend, or use as a tincture, following the recipe above and decreasing dosage to 5-10 drops per day.
 Holy Basil should be avoided by pregnant women, as some studies suggest it can trigger miscarriage.

-- Echnicea- this immune stimulant should be used at the FIRST sign of a cold.
+Echnicea- this immune stimulant should be used at the FIRST sign of a cold.
 Studies suggest that it can help reduce the duration of a cold by 30% when taken right away.
-It can be taken as an infusion (tea) by adding 2 grams dried herbs to 8 ounces of water.
+You can take it as an infusion (tea) by adding 2 grams dried herbs to 8 ounces of water.
 Or, it can be made into a tincture as listed above, taking up to 1 teaspoon a day for children, 3 teaspoons a day for adults.
 The only contraindication for taking this is those with an auto immune disorder or a progessive disease such as tubeculosis.

 To make a soothing herbal cough syrup, measure by weight:

 Add the measured herbs to 4 cups of water.
 Simmer on the stove until the water is reduced to 2 cups.
 Drain the herbs in a cheesecloth and squeeze out the water as much as possible.
 You want all the herby goodness this produces.
 Add 1 cup of honey to the infused water and stir.
 Label and date with the ingredients used and store in the fridge.
 Start with 1-2 teaspoons 2x a day for children and 1 Tablespoon 2x a day for adults.
-Can be taken up to 4x a day, depending on symptoms.
+You can take the syrup up to 4x a day, depending on symptoms.

-What are some ways you keep your kids healthy during the school year?
+What are some things you do to keep your kids healthy at school?